Post-Doctoral Residency in Psychology

 - Strong commitment and experience with diverse individuals and communities including but not limited to: students of color, working-class/working-poor populations, first generation students, LGBTQ+ and gender non-conforming clients, people with disabilities

-Cover letter that specifically addresses experiences relevant to working with our diverse population, outlines your goals for the post-doctoral year and early career profession including how this site will assist you in accomplishing these, and how you incorporate social justice into your professional identity.
+- Cover letter that specifically addresses experiences relevant to working with our diverse population, outlines your goals for the residency year and early career profession including how this site will assist you in accomplishing these, and how you incorporate cultural competencies into your professional identity.